-Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 14.
+Financial assets - trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost as detailed in note 15.
 Prepayments are not financial instruments.
-Amounts due to the Academy's wholly owned subsidiary are held at face value less any impairment.
-Cash at bank is classified as a basic financial instrument and is measured at face value.

 Cash at bank is classified as a basic financial instrument and is measured at face value.